 No maps that we have seen between 1850 and 1990, nor any other online source, show or describe Cheney Row Park and surrounding fields as any kind of landfill – the reverse in fact!
 However a landfill did operate here at some time because the report commissioned by LB Waltham Forest in 2017 found conclusive evidence (building rubble and contaminants).

 Given the wide range of dates, no evidence of readily degradable materials, and notoriously poor national record keeping on historic landfills, it is possible this is from the late Victorian period – demolition waste from Stotter’s brick factory used to fill old brickfield pits.
-Or from World War 2 – bomb damage, of which there was a lot around Higham Hill, buried using emergency wartime powers.
-We will keep digging…
+Or from World War II bomb damage, of which there was a lot around Higham Hill, buried using emergency wartime / post-war powers.

 1953-1972: High-voltage overhead transmission lines and pylons were first installed in the Lower Lea Valley in 1953, with a major expansion in the early 1970’s.
 The line that run east-west immediately north of Cheney Row Park connects the Tottenham Marsh substation (just west of Banbury Reservoir) to Barking via Redbridge at 275KV (275,000 volts).
 Tottenham also links to generators at the Edmonton incinerator (visible from Cheney Row Park), Enfield Power Station (formerly Brimsdown), and further north via 400KV overhead lines.